-Fruitful cooperation in the framework of NATO’s Science for Peace and Security Programme (SPS) is a noteworthy area of Azerbaijan-NATO cooperation.
+Fruitful cooperation in the framework of NATO’s Science for Peace and Security Programme (SPS) is a noteworthy area of Azerbaijan-NATO partnership.
 Azerbaijan began getting regularly involved in NATO’s science activities as early as 1995.

 The NATO SPS Programme enables close collaboration on issues of common interest to enhance the security of NATO and partner nations by facilitating international efforts to meet emerging security challenges, supporting NATO-led operation and missions, and advancing early warning and forecasting for the prevention of disasters and crises.

-In order to further foster the cooperation in this field, the NATO Science for Peace and Security (SPS) Programme Information Day was held on 10 April 2014 in Baku.
+In order to further foster the cooperation in this field, the NATO Science for Peace and Security (SPS) Programme Information Day was held on 10 April 2014 in Azerbaijan.
 Scientists, researchers and experts from various countries gathered in Baku to exchange views on new initiatives and proposals to engage with NATO through science programmes and activities.
-Proposals touched on activities in fields ranging from energy security and cyber defence through to the promotion of the role of women in matters related to peace and security.
+Proposals touched on activities in the fields ranging from energy security and cyber defence through the promotion of the role of women in matters related to peace and security.
 The participants of the Information Day got acquainted with the SPS Programme, its priorities, application and selection procedures.

 Emerging Security Challenges: Enhancing energy security in the XXI century.
 In May 2013, a conference was held in Baku, Azerbaijan, to discuss enhancing energy security in the 21th century.
 The conference was initiated by the Ministry of Foreign Affairs of the Republic of Azerbaijan, Azerbaijan’s Diplomatic Academy, the State Department of the United States, and NATO’s Emerging Security Challenges Division.
 The event brought together leading experts in the fields of cyber defence, counter-terrorism and infrastructure security to discuss the cross-cutting character of emerging risks to energy security, with a special focus on the Caspian region.